smartdevicelink/sdl_evolution/proposals/NNNN-Dynamic-App-List-Sorting.md

 ## Impact on existing code

 The existing sorting process is left as it is.
 Furthermore, as processes/lists related to sorting are added, SDL Core is affected.
-Also, since the priority information of `apphmitype_sorting_list` is stored, the policy server is affected, too.
+Also, since the priority information of `appHMIType_sorting_list` is stored, the policy server is affected, too.
 However, I believe their changes are minor version changes because there are no changes in RPC and parameters.

 ## Alternatives considered